Prenatal Gummy vs. Pill: Which One is Right for You? - Baby Blues

 2. I could try to up my food intake to include even more vitamins and then consider just adding folic acid or a children’t multi… (this plan might have worked but foods containing folic acid really weren’t all that appealing to me: spinach, lot’s of the seafood was off the table, and beans or peanuts etc).

-3. I could find a prenatal recommended in a gummy form that typically does not include iron because iron can be really hard on the stomach.
+3. I could find a prenatal recommended in a gummy form, often referred to as gummy prenatals, that typically does not include iron because iron can be really hard on the stomach.
+Prenatal gummy vitamins are a popular choice for moms-to-be who have difficulty swallowing pills or experience nausea with traditional prenatal vitamins.

 4. Take them at night with the consideration that maybe you could sleep through the iron upsetting your stomach (also didn’t work, I just lost sleep).